-Risk Tolerance-Investor Questionnaire—Allocation Tool This Vanguard tool suggests a portfolio mix based on your risk tolerance and time horizon.
+Risk Tolerance-Asset Allocation Tool This Vanguard questionnaire suggests a portfolio based on your risk tolerance and time horizon.

 Morningstar’s Mutual Fund and ETF Screener Screen for funds and ETFs using annual fees, risk level and other criteria.
 Free, registration required.